-The relation between wood density, ring width, and cambial age were proven to fluctuate between trees sampled within a same stand for many species: oak (Guilley et al., 2004; Bergès et al., 2008), common beech (Bouriaud et al., 2004), Norway spruce (Mäkinen et al., 2002; Jaakola et al., 2005; Franceschini et al., 2010).
+The relation between wood density, ring width and cambial age were proven to fluctuate between trees sampled within a same stand for many species: oak (Guilley et al., 2004; Bergès et al., 2008), common beech (Bouriaud et al., 2004), Norway spruce (Mäkinen et al., 2002; Jaakola et al., 2005; Franceschini et al., 2010).
 For a given radial growth rate, the trees are building more or less biomass and so storing more or less carbon, according to the density of the wood.

-This fluctuation is considered random because it cannot be attributed to a measurable factor.
-Random tree-level variations were nevertheless reported as a major source of wood density variation in a population (Zhang et al., 1994; Guilley et al., 2004; Bouriaud et al., 2004; Jaakola et al., 2005).
-It is often hypothesized to be related to genetics, although this is not proven.
-Provenance studies have brought some insight on it (Hylen, 1999; Rozenberg et al., 2004), but much of the determinism remains unknown.
-Other factors, such as crown development (Lindström, 1996), could also be invoked to explain this variation source in wood density.

-The changes in silvicultural practices, whereby the focus is put on targeted individuals, further stress the importance of errors in tree-level estimations of biomass and biomass increments.
+552 553 This fluctuation is considered random because it cannot be attributed to a measurable 554 factor.
+Random tree-level variations were nevertheless reported as a major source of 555 wood density variations in a population (Zhang et al., 1994; Guilley et al., 2004; 556 Bouriaud et al., 2004; Jaakola et al., 2005).
+It is often hypothesized to be related to the 557 genetics, although not proven.
+Provenience studies brought some insight on it (Hylen, 558 1999; Rozenberg et al., 2004), but much of the determinism remains unknown.
+Other 559 factors, such as crown development (Lindström, 1996), could also be invoked to 560 explain this variation source in wood density.
+561 The changes in silvicultural practices, whereby the focus is put on targeted 562 563 individuals, further stress the importance of errors in tree-level estimations of biomass and biomass increments.
 The tree-level variations were the largest error source and showed that the inter-tree variations can be seen as a limitation to the tree-level biomass prediction.
 Despite the many evidences of tree-level random effects, this variation source was largely ignored.
-Our study proved that the between-tree variations in the relation between ring width and wood density - although within the same species - contributed the most to the uncertainty in the biomass increment predictions.
+Our study proved that the between-tree variations in the relation between ring width and wood density -although within the same species- contributed the most to the uncertainty in the biomass increment predictions.
 The variations are hypothesized to follow a normal distribution (Lindström and Bates, 1990).
-Thus, at plot level, compensation is likely to occur.
-But this situation may not be true for all samples, and certain designs could generate additional biases in the biomass production estimations.
+Thus, at plot level, a compensation is likely to occur.
+But this situation may not be true for all samplings, and certain designs could generate additional biases in the biomass production estimations.
 In this study, all the trees in a plot were sampled.
-Other samples, for instance the selection of the biggest trees in a plot as classically done in dendrochronology, could lead to serious deviations as it could involve sampling faster-growing trees.
-Apart from the bias in productivity caused by a sample focusing on faster-growing trees (Nehrbass-Ahles et al., 2014), the productivity at stand level would probably generate an overestimation related to a decreased wood density as trees producing larger rings would be sampled.
-Another issue in using the tree-ring parameters (width and density) to produce annual productivity estimations is the presence of autocorrelation or carry-over effects in the series, which are reflected in the derived productivity estimations but are generally not observed in the measured or modelled carbon fluxes (Babst et al., 2014a, b; Rammig et al., 2015).
+Other samplings, for instance the selection of the biggest trees in a plot as classically done in dendrochronology, could lead to serious deviations as it could involve sampling faster-growing trees.
+Apart from the bias in productivity caused by a sampling focusing on faster-growing trees (Nehrbass-Ahles et al., 2014), the productivity at stand level would probably generate an over-estimation related to a decreased wood density as trees producing larger rings would be sampled.
+Another issue in using the tree-ring parameters (width and density) to produce annual productivity estimations is the presence of autocorrelation or carry-over effects in the series, which are reflected in the derived productivity estimations but are generally not observed in the carbon fluxes measured or modeled (Babst et al. 2014a, b, Ramming et al. 2015).